scrubmx/machine_learning/README.md

 # Machine Learning (ML)

-This is a library of deep learning and predictive analytics witten from scratch in Elixir.
+This is a library of deep learning and predictive analytics written from scratch in Elixir.

 ```mermaid
 graph LR;